Estimates for the concentration functions in the Littlewood--Offord problem: Introduction

-Note that there may be a situation such that condition \eqref{5bh} is satisfied, but condition \eqref{5bk} is not satisfied, for some $t$ from the interval $L<t<eL$.
-Then the estimates for the concentration fuctions in Proposition~\ref{thV} and Corollary~\ref{c1a} still hold.
-This follows from Theorem~\ref{th1a} of this paper.
+Note that the exists a possibility that condition~\eqref{5bh} is satisfied, but condition~\eqref{5bk} not, for some $t$ from the interval $L<t<eL$.
+Then the bounds for concentration functions from Proposition~\ref{thV} and Corollary~\ref{c1a} remain true.
+This follows from Theorem~\ref{th1a} of the present paper.